Escaping Local Optima in the Waddington Landscape: A Two-Stage TRPO-PPO Approach for Single-Cell Perturbation Analysis: Introduction

-These challenges are further compounded when incorporating perturbation data.
-Genetic knockouts, drug treatments, or cytokine stimulations induce highly context-dependent transcriptional responses that can be subtle, nonlinear, and influenced by cell-type–specific regulatory architectures.
-Capturing such complexity demands models that can move beyond simple statistical associations to uncover causal regulatory mechanisms \cite{scagents2025}.

-While machine learning models, particularly deep learning, offer powerful tools for high-dimensional representation learning, their application to regulatory network modeling remains nontrivial.
-Nonconvex optimization landscapes, limited interpretability, and difficulties in generalizing to unseen perturbations or novel cell types often hinder their ability to outperform simpler, more interpretable baselines.
-Thus, the task of extracting meaningful insights from single-cell data requires approaches that marry the expressive capacity of machine learning with the mechanistic grounding of regulatory network theory, while carefully accounting for data heterogeneity across modalities.
+Machine learning (ML) models, such as deep learning, offer powerful tools for high-dimensional representation learning.
+ML has been deployed for modeling cellular differentiation, disease progression, and drug response \cite{Palla2025ScalableSG}.
+These ML models make use of either observational or perturbational data.
+However, there is limited work that applies ML to gene regulatory network modeling.
+This can be attributed to nonconvex optimization landscapes, limited interpretability, and difficulties in generalizing to unseen perturbations or novel cell types, often hindering their ability to outperform simpler, more interpretable baselines.

-The growing interest in reinforcement learning (RL) within computational biology stems from its ability to model sequential decision-making processes under uncertainty, a paradigm highly relevant for single-cell perturbation analysis \cite{fu2025scrl}.
-Unlike supervised learning approaches that passively map inputs to outputs, RL agents learn by actively interacting with an environment, making decisions that maximize long-term rewards.
+Reinforcement learning can be used to model gene regulatory networks \cite{fu2025scrl}.
+Contrary to supervised learning approaches that map inputs to outputs, RL agents learn by actively interacting with an environment, making decisions that maximize long-term rewards.
 This framework naturally aligns with the challenges of predicting cellular responses to perturbations, where interventions such as gene knockouts, drug treatments, or cytokine stimulations can be viewed as actions applied to a dynamic and high-dimensional cellular state space.